Particular/docs.particular.net/nservicebus/azure/transactions.md

 There are multiple ways to deal with idempotency though, some at the technical level, others built into the business logic itself.

-Depending on your business needs you can go for one of these:
+Depending on the business requirements choose one of these:

  * Message deduplication
  * Natural idempotency